 Many people have asked how they can access these photos and by transcribing them we can update and correct our existing booklets and create new booklets.
-These booklets can then be available worldwide from our Online Shop which we launched in May this year and has already proved a success with family historians.
+These booklets can then be available worldwide from our Online Shop which we launched in May 2020 and has already proved a success with family historians.
 Currently out of our 243 graveyards we only have Memorial Inscription books for 112 of these.

 HOW CAN YOU HELP?

 We are trying to create a snapshot of our Local History and we hope you will want to be part of it.
-We are seeking people willing to spend a few hours to create a Word, or similar, file of transcriptions from the photos we have.
+We are still seeking people willing to spend a few hours to create a Word, or similar, file of transcriptions from the photos we have.
 This is a massive task, but with help from many of the individuals interested in Family History throughout the world we can create a wonderful archive.

 If you are interested in helping with this project, please contact miproject@dgfhs.org.uk for further details.